ferrannadeu/IgCaller/README.md

 chmod +x /path/to/IgCaller/IgCaller
 ```

-And consider adding it to your PATH environment variable:
+And consider adding it to your PATH:

 ```
 export PATH=/path/to/IgCaller/:$PATH